 What is a cash surrender value?

-When a person buys an insurance policy, they agree to pay monthly payments for a stipulated period.
-In turn, the insurer agrees to pay you benefits in the event of death or problems in retirement.
-But, if you need the money before the end of the term and decide to cancel your policy.
+When a person buys an insurance policy, they agree to make monthly payments for a stipulated period.
+In turn, the insurer agrees to pay them benefits in the event of death or problems in retirement.
+But, what if you need the money before the end of the term and decide to cancel your policy?

-When you cancel your contract with the company, the company must pay an amount to the policyholder.
+When you cancel your contract with the company, the company must pay an amount to you, as policyholder.
 This will be less than the death benefit but more than the premium payments.
 This could be a great option in an emergency or when you need money immediately.